AntonOresten/Auton.jl/README.md

 ## Models

-Auton uses [PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl) to manage conversations and stream responses, and can thus handle any model and schema.
+Auton uses [PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl) to manage conversations and stream responses, and should in theory handle any model and schema, but might not work correctly if the response cannot be streamed.

-For Google models like Gemini, you additionally need to load the [GoogleGenAI.jl](https://github.com/tylerjthomas9/GoogleGenAI.jl) package.

 ## API keys